secureflag/recipes/githooks-assignments/README.md

 before_script:
   - apt-get update && apt-get install -y jq
-  - cp commit-msg-assignments .git/hooks/commit-msg
+  - cp pre-push-assignments .git/hooks/pre-push
-  - chmod +x .git/hooks/commit-msg
+  - chmod +x .git/hooks/pre-push
 ```

 ## Combining with Other Hooks

-Since Git only allows one `commit-msg` hook at a time, you can:
+Since Git only allows one `pre-push` hook at a time, you can:

-1. **Combine with commit-msg-ghsa**: Create a wrapper script that runs both checks
+1. **Combine with other pre-push hooks**: Create a wrapper script that runs multiple checks
 2. **Use a hook manager**: Tools like [Husky](https://typicode.github.io/husky/) or [pre-commit](https://pre-commit.com/) support multiple hooks
-3. **Choose based on workflow**: Use GHSA hook for security advisory commits, assignments hook for general development
+3. **Chain with commit hooks**: Use this pre-push hook alongside commit-msg hooks for comprehensive validation

 ## Learn More